RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^28_comm_Strong.png" alt="MPI_Strong_Scaling_comm_2^28" width="325"/>

 #### comp_large
 Comp_large has good strong scaling for all input sizes and hits a point of diminishing returns somewhere in the 2^6 to 2^7 processes range.
 As expected, the runtime grows from less than a second to around 50 seconds as larger input sizes are tested.
-This further explains why computation dominates the graphs of main only for the larger input sizes, as 2^24 is where computation begins to consistantly take more time than communication.
+This further explains why computation dominates the graphs of main only for the larger input sizes, as 2^24 is where computation begins to consistently take more time than communication.

 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^16_comp_large_Strong.png" alt="MPI_Strong_Scaling_comp_large_2^16" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^18_comp_large_Strong.png" alt="MPI_Strong_Scaling_comp_large_2^18" width="325"/>